OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 Remember that the addresses of both your contract and the token were printed by `zos`, and they can also be found in the `zos.local.json` configuration file.

-This is the beginning of a better blockchain ecosystem, where developers share their knowledge and their cool ideas in EVM packages, and we all contribute by using and improving those packages.
+This is just the beginning of a better blockchain ecosystem, where developers share their knowledge and their cool ideas in EVM packages, and we all contribute by using and improving those packages.
 This soon will be a swarm of packages that implement crazy new ways for a society to work, and they will all be available for you to just link into your project and build on top of them.

-But so far we have only seen the side of the user of EVM packages.
-I'm sure your are now asking yourself how can you publish all the packages that you are developing.
+But so far we have only seen the side of the users of EVM packages.
+I'm sure you are now asking yourself how can you publish all the packages that you are developing.
 That's what we'll explore next.